alphagov/govuk_elements/README.md

 * go to [localhost:3000](http://localhost:3000) in your browser.

-### Running wraith to compare changes
+## Running Wraith to compare changes

 GOV.UK elements uses Wraith so that regressions can be easily spotted.
 Runs against all the main elements pages and some of the examples.

+### Install Wraith and its dependencies

+    gem install wraith
+    brew install phantomjs
+    brew install imagemagick

 #### Usage

+Take a baseline of the current version.
 On master run:

     wraith history config.yaml

+Switch to your feature branch and make changes.
-On local branch run
+On feature branch run:

     wraith latest config.yaml